 Eli Jackson cemetery damaged by border wall work

-Several grave sites inside the Texas historical landmark of the Eli Jackson cemetery have been destroyed by the heavy machine work of the nearby border wall.
+According to descendants of Nathaniel Jackson’s son, Eli Jackson, several grave sites inside the Texas historical landmark of the Eli Jackson cemetery have been damaged by the heavy machine work of the nearby border wall.

 RELATED: While border wall construction has been suspended following President Biden's executive order, work on private land continues